 Any holes or crevices that require extra work can be cleaned out with q-tips and bleach.
 Pay special attention to the compartments that hold soap or fabric softener.
 You can see from this image that all of the mildew/mold spots that are beginning to appear are located on the fabric softener compartment (small side).
 While the bleach compartment (larger side) is spotless.
 If you look closely at the previous image, you can see that this holds true for the underside of the compartments as well.
 So in my mind, this is just more proof that the fabric softener “assists” the production of mold.

 Now, let’s take a look inside the drawer opening.
 My machine, as you can see, is still wet from a previous wash.
-But, this is one of the more prevalent location for problems.
+But, this is one of the more prevalent locations for problems.
 I have some spots appearing at the back and the edges.
 That whole in the back is where the soap, fabric softener, and bleach enters the dispenser hose.

-Here is an up close view of mine.
+Here is an up-close view of mine.
 I see some hard water staining, but not much more.
 However, that hose that connects to this opening can be a terrible source for mold.
 If you go through all of these cleaning steps and still have a bad odor, then this is one of the issues.
 I can promise you that if your machine has gotten out of control, you will need to do a professional cleaning. (more on that later).

 In order to get the drawer opening clean, you will need something that can spray bleach all the way to the back wall.
 I use this Lowe’s spray bottle filled with 50/50 bleach water.
 Saturate every nook and cranny.
 Allow it to dry out.
 Then, saturate it again.
 Tip – leave the drawer out for 24 hours while the bleach works and to allow the interior to become completely dry.

 Next, we need to really make sure that the door seal is spotless.
 Not just the top that you see when you open the door.
 Pull back the seal and check the inside, as this is where the mold likes to hide.
-You should wipe this out at least 1 time per week with an anti mold cleaning solution.
+You should wipe this out at least 1 time per week with an anti-mold cleaning solution.
 I use vinegar for my weekly cleanings, and bleach for my monthly.
 As you can see, mine is already very clean.
-(I wasn’t willing to wait for mold to develop on the seal just for this demonstration). 😉
+(I wasn’t willing to wait for mold to develop on the seal just for this demonstration). ;-)

-What I want to point out is a few very important facts.
+What I want to point out are a few very important facts.
 1) If you can see a lot of mold, or the mold has reached beyond the 4 o’clock and 8 o’clock positions, you really will need to remove the seal in order to get to the hidden mold. (more on that below).
 I know that isn’t what you want to hear, but once the machine is allowed to develop issues beyond a certain point, it takes a professional cleaning. (which is what I call a deep, deep, DIY clean).